10 biggest benefits of daily meditation practice

 - under stress and at rest.

-For instance, one ontrolled study of individuals over 55 years of age with hypertension showed that people practicing TM lived longer.
+For instance, one controlled study of individuals over 55 years of age with hypertension showed that people practicing TM lived longer.
 Their rate of mortality related to elevated blood pressure decreased by 30%.

-Following a thorough review of research from 2006-2001, a scientific statement by the American Heart Association therefore recommends that Transcendental Meditation may be considered in clinical practice for the prevention and treatment of hypertension.
+Following a thorough review of research from 2006-2011, a scientific statement by the American Heart Association therefore recommends that TM may be considered in clinical practice for the prevention and treatment of hypertension.

 - metabolic syndrome,